danschae/safe-space/README.md

 # SafeSpace App

+## Description

+SafeSpace is an application enabling users to search businesses and review them based off how COVID-19 compliant they are.
+With SafeSpace, users will not have to worry about the credibility of an establishment when visiting.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Uses Express server handling with yelp-fusion api and pg postgres-database.

+## Collaborators
+- Daniel Schaefer
+- Ian Laksono
+- Andrew Markham

 ## Front-End Frameworks:
 - Material-UI v4.11.0